In April 2020, we started to go "on-the-ground" to speak to industry professionals

 to find the truth about how the pandemic would affect

-the future of our economy, our lives and our investments.
+the future of our economy, our lives, and our investments.
 The result was our Fact-Finding Video Conference Series.

 "I love the Fact Finders.
 They make me smarter!" – client